zeek/zeek/scripts/base/bif/bloom-filter.bif.zeek.rst

    Merges two Bloom filters.

-   .. note:: Currently Bloom filters created by different Bro instances cannot
+   .. note:: Currently Bloom filters created by different Zeek instances cannot
       be merged.
 In the future, this will be supported as long as both filters are created with the same name.